ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 # Step 10: Fully functioning website
+* On your terminal run<br/>
-* Run mvn spring-boot:run -Dspring-boot.run.arguments="--filename=sheet.csv" on your terminal.
+mvn spring-boot:run -Dspring-boot.run.arguments="--filename=sheet.csv"<br/>
 By doing so, we are injecting data into the database.
 If you go to your app’s website now, you should see a fully functioning New-County-Searcher app.